Osiedle Antoniuk, Białystok: History

 an apartment building was built here.

-Antoniuk settlement was located parallel to the fields of the village of Białostoczek, from the border with Pietraszami to Antoniukowska Street.
+Antoniuk settlement was located parallel to the fields of the village of Białostoczek, from the border with Pietrasze to Antoniukowska Street.
 The shape of the settlement was similar to a rectangle and bordered on from the east with the village of Białostoczek, from the north with Dziesięciny, from the west with today's street Dębowa and to the south from Antoniukowska Street.
 The Antoniuk mill settlement boundaries also included the area of today's Technical School of Water Melioration, where originally a mill with associated buildings owned by Antoniuk was located.
 The Wysokostockie hill was connected with the high elevation of the area, called Łysa Góra.
 In the years 1960 - 1965 construction of housing estates in the areas newly connected to the city began.

 Sights

 A monument to soldiers of the 1st Legions Infantry Regiment of the Polish Army who died in the Battle of Białystok (1920) during the Polish–Soviet War is located in the district.